 First Year of Residency (PGY 2)

 The first year of training emphasizes the inpatient care of neurological disorders.
-Residents have rotations as part of the inpatient service at UC San Diego Hillcrest, or combined UC San Diego Thornton and VA Medical Center La Jolla service.
+Residents have rotations as part of the inpatient service at UC San Diego Hillcrest, or combined UC San Diego Jacobs Medical Center and VA Medical Center La Jolla service.